upbound/docs/content/concepts/managed-control-planes.md

 - scaling of the infrastructure
 - the maintenance of the core Crossplane components that make up a managed control plane.

 This lets users focus on building their APIs and operating their control planes, while Upbound handles the rest.
-Each managed control plane has its own dedicated API server that customers can connect to directly and use typical Kubernetes tooling — like kubectl — to interact with their MCP.
+Each managed control plane has its own dedicated API server connecting users to their MCP.

 ## Architecture

-Open source Crossplane is usually installed into a manage Kubernetes service like Azure's AKS, AWS EKS, or GCP GKE.
-Due to how those public cloud providers offer their managed services, users running OSS Crossplane face scalability limitations when attempting to create control planes that can manage across many resources.
+Users running open source Crossplane may face scalability limitations when attempting to create control planes that can manage lots of resources.
+Kubernetes clusters running Crossplane install hundreds or thousands of Kubernetes Custom Resource Definitions (`CRD`s) increasing the CPU and memory requirements of the Kubernetes API server.

+{{<hint "tip" >}}
+The [Upbound blog](https://blog.upbound.io/scaling-kubernetes-to-thousands-of-crds/) describes the technical details of these limitations and some of the work Upbound has contributed to the Kubernetes project to improve performance.
+{{< /hint >}}

+With Upbound managed control planes, these limitations don't apply.
+MCPs scale to >1000 CRDs without a performance degradation.
+Upbound has complete control over the lifecycle management of a control plane.
+Upbound ensures that the control plane is right-sized and given the appropriate memory and CPU for the required CRDs.

 {{<img src="concepts/images/mcp-arch.png" alt="an architecture of XP with Upbound" size="large" quality="100" lightbox="true">}}

-With Upbound managed control planes, these limitations do not apply.
-MCPs can easily scale to >1000 CRDs without a performance degradation.
-Upbound has complete control over the lifecycle management of a control plane, including ensuring that the control plane is right-sized and fed the appropriate memory and CPU to manage across all the cloud services you want it to manage.

 ## Versioning

-MCPs are powered by Upbound [Universal Crossplane (UXP)]({{<ref "uxp" >}}), Upbound's enterprise-grade open source distribution of Crossplane.
-All of the machinery of UXP is fully managed by Upbound.
-Whenever Upbound releases a new version of UXP, Upbound will automatically upgrade your MCP to the latest version.
+MCPs use Upbound [Universal Crossplane (UXP)]({{<ref "uxp" >}}), Upbound's enterprise-grade open source distribution of Crossplane.
+Upbound fully manages the UXP installation.
+Whenever Upbound releases a new version of UXP, Upbound automatically upgrade your MCP to the latest version.

+{{< hint "important">}}
-Alpha features of Crossplane are not enabled by default in Upbound.
+Alpha features of Crossplane aren't enabled by default in Upbound.

-## Interacting with MCPs
+{{< /hint >}}

+## MCP management

 ### Create an MCP